ReeceGoding/Frustration-One-Year-With-R/README.md

 -   For reasons that I cannot explain, `aperm(x, params)` is the correct syntax, not `x[aperm(params)]` or anything like it.
-I think that it’s trying to be consistent with R’s ideas of how to manipulate matrices, but it’s yet another source of confusion: I don’t want to have to think about if I’m treating my data like a matrix or like a data frame.
+I think that it’s trying to be consistent with R’s ideas of how to manipulate matrices, but it’s yet another source of confusion.
+I don’t want to have to think about if I’m treating my data like a matrix or like a data frame.